ig3/srf/README.md

 The number of new cards seen in the past 24 hours and the current limit on new cards.
-The limit is config.newCardLimit, reduced according to average study time, from 100% when average study time is less than 90% of config.studyTimeLimit to 0% when average study time is above 110% of config.studyTimeLimit.
+The limit is config.newCardLimit, reduced according to average study time and config.studyTimeSensitivity.
 New cards will only be shown if the number of new cards seen in the past 24 hours is less than the current new card limit.

 #### Study time today